 Mirror Makeover Results

 Wasn’t this a fun project???
-I’m very pleased with the results and even better that it was the perfect match for my little dresser.
-A marriage made in furniture heaven.
-So, go grab that mirror from your garage and start your DIY antique mirror project.
+I’m very pleased with the results, and even better, it was the perfect match for my little dresser—a marriage made in furniture heaven.
+So, grab that mirror from your garage and start your DIY antique mirror project.
 Try some different color combinations and make it your own.
 Or you can join me in The Art Of Painting Furniture to get all the details with a complete video tutorial of the process and so much more.
 Let’s create beautiful things together.

 Until the next project… xo, Do